-Securities pledged as collateral, at December 31, 2018 and 2017, consisted solely of Treasury securities.
-The contract amount outstanding as of December 31, 2018 of reverse repurchase agreements that were transacted with primary dealers and expanded counterparties had a term of one business day and matured on January 2, 2019.
-The contract amount outstanding as of December 31, 2018 of reverse repurchase agreements that were transacted with foreign official and international account holders had a term of one business day and matured on January 2, 2019.
+2020.
+The contract amount outstanding as of December 31, 2019 of reverse repurchase agreements that were transacted with foreign official and international account holders had a remaining term of one business day and matured on January 2, 2020.

-The remaining maturity distribution of Treasury securities, GSE debt securities, federal agency and GSE MBS bought outright, and reverse repurchase agreements that were allocated to the Bank at December 31, 2018 and 2017 was as follows (in millions):
+The remaining maturity distribution of Treasury securities, GSE debt securities, federal agency and GSE MBS bought outright, repurchase agreements, and reverse repurchase agreements that were allocated to the Bank at December 31, 2019 and 2018 was as follows (in millions):